AmigaGPU/fat-agnus/Why you need to give Firefox a chance.md

 What a breeze that switch was.
 THe core load of firefox which was **4x25%!!!** went down to 16% max with chrome!
 Amazing!
 Chrome was also much much snappier in everything.

-Like the programmers of chrome know that their browser will be used a lot on toaster machines, they made sure it runs very well on low powered CPU's.
+Like the programmers of chrome know that their browser will be used a lot on toaster machines, they made sure it runs _very well_ on low powered CPU's.
 The moment chrome sees that you have oogles of RAM its like a ballerina in concert!

 When google recently had the audacity to announce that they will basically castrate extensions which do adblocking, tried firefox again.

 This is after 5+ years of chome peace of mind.
 I pay dearly with my privacy, I get cross platform ease in return.

+I use advanced adblocking so no one actually bothers me with (un)targetted ads.
+I do know that google know a **TON** about all who use its most advanced spyware -> chrome

+Firefox still uses _**unacceptable ammounts of CPU cycles**_ on my machine with 4 cores modern GPU's (GTX 1050) dual tasking with a dedicated GPU for nVEnc and smaller tasks on a 2nd panel.

+You need a certain ammount of juice to run it smoothly, while your machine streams runs the DAW software and does other work.

+Chrome runs smoothly on this light CPU with everything else modern and by the times

+THis doc was written inspired by this wonderfull post <https://dev.to/dtroode/why-you-need-to-give-firefox-a-chance-5g5a>

 This is a _w.i.p_ This doc is not finished, but ripe for publication.